foru17/foru17/RESUME.md

 * Work with a newly established team in Shenzhen to develop services to pre-install Webnovel applications for top Chinese cell phone manufacturers (OPPO, vivo, etc.).
 * Establish specifications and documentation for team and project management.
 Arrange and schedule the developing task by iterative demand.
 * Responsible for Hybrid App websites and quickapp(a new type of installation-free app) development.
 Work closely with external mobile brand partners for hybrid app development iterations.
-Mainly using Vue.js, Webpack.
+Mainly using Vue.js, webpack.
 * Work on ad SDK related development.
 Integration distribution application ads in web and quickapp.
 Practice A/B Testing to verify the Advertising effectiveness.
 * Work with UE team to develop regular daily marketing pages and special campaigns.
 * Help managers build the team, including interviewing frontend developers, training and mentoring interns.